 Similar to liability insurance for aircraft, drone liability insurance covers the drone flier (and their victim) in the event of third-party incidents such as injuries or property damage.
-Anyone who has seen the drone fail compilations on YouTube can tell you, liability insurance is a must.
+As anyone who has seen the drone fail compilations on YouTube can tell you, liability insurance is a must.

 Hull insurance covers damage to the drone itself.
-Depending on your policy and provider, hull coverage can also protect you in the event that people steal your drones.
-Specific policies vary in the kinds of damage they cover, so do thorough research and talk to your agent about the type of hull insurance you need.
+Depending on your policy and provider, hull coverage can also cover you in the event that your drone is stolen.
+Specific policies vary in the kinds of damage they cover, so be sure to do thorough research and talk to your agent about the type of hull insurance that you need.

-Currently, in the United States, drone insurance is not required by law.
+Currently, in the United States, drone insurance is not mandatory.
 However, there are some exceptions to this case in some states.
 According to UAV Coach, in Minnesota, drones do require minimum coverage in order to fly certain distances.
 Whether it’s legally required or not, it’s always wise to keep your drone covered.

 How Much Does Drone Insurance Cost?

-On-demand providers like SkyWatch can insure your drone for as little as $7 per hour for coverages up to $1 million or, for frequent droners, an annual plan of $500.
-It’s definitely worth it if you think of the amount of damage a drone could potentially get up to.
+On-demand providers like SkyWatch can insure your drone for as little as $7 per hour for coverage up to $1 million, or, for frequent droners, an annual plan of $500.
+It’s definitely worth it if you think of the amount of damage a drone could potentially cause.

-Various industries use drone for commercial purposes.
+Drones are also used commercially, by various industries.
 They are powerful tools for business and research purposes.
-They are used for land mapping, studying animals, traffic control, and of course, they are most commonly used in the entertainment industry to create beautiful footage.
-Here’s a brief list of the various industries that use drones.
+They are used for land mapping, studying animals, traffic control and of course, they are most commonly used in the entertainment industry to create beautiful footage.
+Here’s a short list of the various industries that use drones.
 Some may surprise you:

 If you run a business that could use the help of a drone for any of these reasons or more, commercial drone insurance is a must-have.
 A drone is a huge business asset in 2021 and deserves a strong insurance plan.

 Whether you’re soaring the sky in your own aircraft or flying a drone, any type of flying will make you feel like you have superpowers.
 However, with great power comes great responsibility.
 You must make sure you are flying responsibly.
-The key to this is making sure that you have flight insurance.
+The key to this is making sure you are insured.

-For more information on flight insurance, find an insurance agent near you today!
+For more information on flight insurance, find an insurance agent near you today.
 If you have any questions or want to share your flight experiences, please feel free to do so in the comment section below.
-We love hearing and interacting with our audiences.
+We love hearing and interacting with our readers.

 While many things can affect the exact cost, like destination, airlines, and connecting flights, it’s a rule of thumb that the more you pay for your ticket, the higher your insurance costs.
 Business Insider created this chart to show some example rates that reflect this pattern.

-Student pilots need insurance, especially if they are not flying their own planes.
+Student pilots need insurance, especially if they are not flying their own plane.
 Minor damage to an aircraft can still be extremely costly.
-An aircraft renter’s insurance plan would protect the student from all liabilities.
+An aircraft renter’s insurance plan can protect the student from all liabilities.
 Even if you are a student pilot lucky enough to own your own aircraft, insuring the aircraft ensures your own safety as well.

-All US military equipment is paid for by US taxpayers and owned by the US Armed Forces.
-No single person or entity has ownership over any US military aircraft.
+All U.S. military equipment is paid for by taxpayers and owned by the U.S. Armed Forces.
+No single person or entity have ownership over any U.S. military aircraft.
 For this reason, it is not and cannot be insured by any private company.

 Most private planes are small aircraft.
-Under this assumption, according to Investopedia, a private plan would cost anywhere between $1,200 to $2,000 per year to insure.
-The costs would vary with different coverages and policies.
+Under this assumption, according to Investopedia, a private plane would cost anywhere between $1,200 to $2,000 per year to insure.
+The costs would vary with different coverage and policies.